Ches-Mont League

 The Ches-Mont League is a high school sports league primarily located in Chester County, Pennsylvania in the suburbs of Philadelphia.
 Currently, the league consists of thirteen high schools, divided into two divisions.
 Twelve of the schools are from Chester County, with one from Delaware County.

-The schools all compete in varsity high school sports in the Pennsylvania Interscholastic Athletic Association, or the PIAA.
+The schools all compete in varsity high school sports in the Pennsylvania Interscholastic Athletic Association (PIAA).
 Ches-Mont League teams compete in District One, at the AAAA, AAA and AA levels.